one-chain-labs/onechain/crates/sui-rosetta/README.md

 ### Build from source
 #### 0. Checkout and build Sui
-Checkout the [OneChain source code](https://github.com/one-chain-labs/onechain) and compile using `cargo build --release`, the binaries will be located in `target/release` directory.
+Checkout the [Sui source code](https://github.com/MystenLabs/sui) and compile using `cargo build --release`, the binaries will be located in `target/release` directory.

 #### 1. Genesis

-`./one_chain genesis -f`
+`./sui genesis -f`
-The Sui genesis process will create configs and coins for testing, the config files are stored in `~/.one/one_config` by default.
+The Sui genesis process will create configs and coins for testing, the config files are stored in `~/.sui/sui_config` by default.

 #### 2. Start local network